-We derive revenue from the sale of internally-developed software, either by licensing or by software as a service ("SaaS"), through the direct sales force or through third-party resellers.
-Licensed, locally-installed clients utilize our support and maintenance services for a separate fee, whereas SaaS fees include support and maintenance.
-We also derive revenue from professional services that support the implementation, configuration, training, and optimization of the applications.
+We derive revenue from the sale of internally-developed software, either by licensing for local installation or by software as a service ("SaaS") delivery model, through our direct sales force or through third-party resellers.
+Licensed, locally-installed clients on a perpetual model utilize our support and maintenance services for a separate fee, whereas term-based locally installed license fees and SaaS fees include support and maintenance.
+We also derive revenue from professional services that support the implementation, configuration, training and optimization of the applications, as well as audit services provided to help clients review their internal coding audit processes.
 Additional revenues are also derived from reselling third-party software and hardware components.

-We recognize revenue in accordance with Accounting Standards Codification (ASC) 985-605, Software-Revenue Recognition, ASC 605-25, Revenue Recognition - Multiple-element arrangements, and ASC 605-10-S99.
+We recognize revenue in accordance with Accounting Standards Codification (ASC) 985-605, Software-Revenue Recognition, ASC 605-25, Revenue Recognition- Multiple-Element Arrangements, and ASC 605-10-S99.